bwvidro/dsci644_team_d/README.md

 ## **Project Objective**
 The goal of this project is to re-design and re-train the model to give better performance.

+**Model:** The initial model used a neural network that would give about 60% accuracy based on the reviews.
+The dataset was split and 75% of the dataset was used for training and 25% was used for testing.

 **Architecture** contains the proposed model for the client in Microsoft Azure

 **Feature Analysis** contains different models implemented on Python